finopsfoundation/framework/resources/monthly-update.md

 # June State of FinOps Update

 596 people joined our May FinOps Summit last week.
 Watch the recording on YouTube!
 In case you missed it: Welcome to Rob Martin who joined the FinOps Foundation full time as our Director of Learning.
+So great to have you here.

 ## (Casual) June Preview Video